eganba23/Lab_8/lab-08.md

     ##  9 "Untitled - Children Playing "                      Monik… 1963  coll… 1960
     ## 10 "The Children's Hour "                              Eduar… <NA>  coll… <NA>
     ## 11 "Untitled - Portrait of a Woman and Child "         Willi… <NA>  coll… <NA>

+I found all cases where the title contained child and filtered for them.
+There are 11 total titles containing child/children.